Cornelius "Tenoo" Coleman: Career

-Tenoo Coleman was Fats Domino's drummer for fifteen years, touring and playing on the majority of his Imperial Records recordings.
+Coleman was Fats Domino's drummer for 15 years, touring and playing on the majority of his Imperial Records recordings.
 From 1950 through 1962 Fats Domino sold sixty million records.
 During this time he established himself as "the cornerstone" of rock 'n' roll, according to Dave Bartholomew.
 Touring was a fact of life for the Fats Domino band.
 In 1957, for example, Domino and his band traveled 13,000 miles across the country working 355 shows, many of them sold out.
 He was the biggest rock 'n' roll act in the United States, but still Fats and his musicians suffered from segregation.
-Black musicians on the road often couldn't stay at white hotels, eat at white restaurants, were sometimes banned from using restrooms at gas stations, and forced to used "For Colored Only" facilities.
-In an incident in Breaux Bridge, Louisiana in 1962, sax man Herb Hardesty was beset by a group of angry white men outside a club who mistook his light-skinned black girlfriend for white.
+Black musicians on the road often could not stay at white hotels, eat at white restaurants, were sometimes banned from using restrooms at gas stations, and forced to use "For Colored Only" facilities.
+In an incident in Breaux Bridge, Louisiana, in 1962, sax man Herb Hardesty was beset by a group of angry white men outside a club who mistook his light-skinned black girlfriend for white.
 Domino's band took cover inside the club as police quelled the altercation.
-Tenoo Coleman, upset by the encounter, warned Hardesty, "Man, don't you ever do that to us again!
+Coleman, upset by the encounter, warned Hardesty, "Man, don't you ever do that to us again!
 Don't ever!
 Man, all of us could have been dead!"

 On September 2, 1956, Coleman appeared with the Fats Domino band in its network television debut on The Steve Allen Show.
 Two months later on November 18 Fats performed with the band on The Ed Sullivan Show.
 Sullivan showed Fats at the piano and kept the band off-camera.
-Early the next year on February 2, 1957, Fats performed with his band on The Perry Como Show.
+On February 2, 1957, Fats performed with his band on The Perry Como Show.
 Como, like Sullivan, declined to show the band, keeping the cameras only on Domino.
 Como had the band back on May 25, this time showing Domino fronting his band.
-In 1957 Fats performed twice, once solo and once with his band, on the recently launched nationwide American Bandstand.
+In 1957, Fats performed twice, once solo and once with his band, on the recently launched nationwide American Bandstand.
 These and other TV appearances kept the Fats Domino band in high profile.